wshota66/OpenCV2-Simple-Blob-Detector/README.md

 # OpenCV2-Simple-Blob-Detector
 Open an image and count number of objects.
 Clean background required.
 OpenCV2 does most work.
+Not very accurate, unfortunately.
+Works best on round objects.
+Requires too many hyperparameters to work which change for different shapes.
+Needs more preprocessing such as feature detection.

 https://opencv.org/license/